Aeroluna/LunaCoopMod/README.md

 Corpser representation!

+- Changed Zagara's temporary units to visually burrow away instead of exploding when expiring.
 - Added Swarm Networks.
   - Can summon Swarm Locus at a targeted location that will unload temporary units to fight.
   - Temporary zerg last 60 seconds, are uncontrollable, and attack closest enemies.